microsoft/Kusto-Query-Language/doc/narrowplugin.md

 ---
 title: narrow plugin - Azure Data Explorer
-description: This article describes narrow plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2022
+description: Learn how to use the narrow plugin to display a wide table. ms.reviewer: alexans ms.topic: reference ms.date: 12/26/2022
 ---
 # narrow plugin

-The `narrow` plugin "unpivots" a wide table into a table with just three columns: Row number, column type, and column value (as `string`).
+The `narrow` plugin "unpivots" a wide table into a table with three columns:

+* Row number
+* Column type
+* Column value (as `string`)

 The `narrow` plugin is designed mainly for display purposes, as it allows wide tables to be displayed comfortably without the need of horizontal scrolling.